-1544 date-support.
+1756 date-support.

-How to create a new reference file: In order to create a new reference file, you have to 1545 use the doReco.sh script.
+How to create a new reference file: In order to create a new reference file, you have to use the doReco.sh script.
 The only thing you should do there is the path to the raw data in alien and the number of chunks to analyze (check it in the alien path).
-Remember to do 1547 alien-token-init and source /tmp/qclient_env\$UID before running the script.
-After 1548 the script is executed you will have some directories (chunck10, chunk11...).
-Each of them con-1549 tains an EMCAL.QA.<RunNumber>.root file.
-You can do: 1550 hadd EMCAL.OA.O.root chunck10/EMCAL.OA.<RunNumber>.root 1551 chunck11/EMCAL.QA.<RunNumber>.root 1552 to merge them (the output files should always be called EMCAL.QA.O.root).
-At this point the 1553 to merge them (the output files should always be called EMCAL.QA.0.root).
+Remember to do alien-token-init and source /tmp/gclient\env\\$UID before running the script.
+After the script is executed you will have some directories (chunck10, chunk11...).
+Each of them contains an EMCAL.QA.<RunNumber>.root file.
+You can do:

+hadd EMCAL.QA.O.root chunck10/EMCAL.QA.<RunNumber>.root

+1764 chunck11/EMCAL.QA.<RunNumber>.root

+to merge them (the output files should always be called EMCAL.QA.O.root).
 At this point the output file can be already copied to the aldaqacr51 machine in the emcal station, in which we can change the QARef file whenever we want.
 In order to do that, you should copy it to your lxplus area, then from the ~/amore/QARef directory in the aldaqacr51 you can do:

-scp your-afs-account@aldaqqw01:/afs/cern.ch/<path-to-file>/<file> .
+1769 scp your-afs-account@aldaqgw01:/afs/cern.ch/<path-to-file>/<file> .

-1558 Do:
+1770 Do:

-1559 ln -s new-file QA.Ref.root
+1771 ln -s new-file QA.Ref.root